liebannam/pipes/README.txt

 http://localhost:8889

 You should see the usual ipython notebook tree.
-You can run cells and make plots--Orinoco is doing the work.
+You can run cells and make plots--but the remote server is doing the work.

 	***********************
 	After you run a simulation